-The 18 attorneys of Michigan Auto Law provide legal services for victims seriously injured in car, truck or motorcycle accident cases throughout Michigan.
+The 18 attorneys of Michigan Auto Law provide legal services for people seriously injured in car, truck or motorcycle accident cases throughout Michigan.
 The firm has nearly 20 jury verdicts of more than $1 million for Michigan car and truck accident victims.
-Our legal specialties includes Michigan auto accidents, car accidents, truck accidents, motorcycle accidents, wrongful death, traumatic brain injury, spinal and neck injuries, and Michigan no fault insurance law.

 edit Our Law Firm Offices

-Located at 30101 Northwestern Highway, Farmington Hills, MI, our corporate headquarters provides private conference rooms for you to meet with your auto accident attorney regarding your case.
+Located at 30101 Northwestern Highway, Farmington Hills, MI, our corporate headquarters provide private conference rooms for you to meet with your auto accident attorney regarding your case.

 We also have 4 other office locations in Michigan to serve customers throughout the state: